Jabutec/math-speed-game/README.md

 # math-speed-game
-This is a math speed game create using python
+This is a math speed game created using python